psanan/user_guide/README.md

 ## More about me

+I studied aerospace engineering, applied mathematics, and electroacoustic music.
+After my PhD, I worked as a postdoc on topics around computational science, parallel computational linear algebra and solvers, high-performance-computing, and computational earth science.
+I learned to be a software engineer largely through working with the petsc.org community.

 I have a partner and two kids.
 I am a passionate and creative person, in particular with regards to music and mountain sports like ultra trailrunning and peakbagging.

-I have some things posted at patricksanan.org
+More at patricksanan.org .